hsl25/hsl25.github.io/index.md

 - Designed a GUI in Python using Tkinter to display the voltage measured in the LPF circuit.
 - Implemented a real-time waveform with the user able to tune PID constants and set a desired set-point voltage in the GUI.
 - Integrated this Python GUI with previous C code to allow PID functionality to be visible in the waveform.

 ---

+## Other Arduino mini-projects

+- DC motor control with adjustable speed via button input, using the L293D Motor Driver
+- DC motor control with adjustable speed via joystick, using the L293D Motor Driver
+- Servo motor control with joystick
+- Integration of LCD display with DHT11 Temperature and Humidity sensor
+- Calculator for operations in binary, decimal and hexadecimal

+---